Episode 4: Jingle Bells?

 Step 2: Find the Melody notes

 Ok, time to pick out the melody on the banjo – a process that’s almost always easier when the tune has words.
 We’re gonna be playing this in standard gDGBD tuning.
 Remember, we’re not banjofying it yet, we just want to find the melody notes.
-Here’s what it should sound like:
+Click here to listen to it.

 And here’s the basic melody in tab: